zonaliao/DH151/W8 Group Progress.md

 ## What do you think about design justice?
-Since design has become such a huge part of our society today, I think design justice is an important part of it because
+Since design has become such a huge part of our society today, I think design justice is an important part of it because a lot of the designs may not consider diversity or equality as a factor to incoporate into the design.

 ## How might you apply it in your designs going forward?
 I will try to apply it in my designs moving forward by trying to incorporate more